 Once you've identified your low word count pages (those with less than ~500 words), ask yourself if the page can be added to or combined with another related page.
 If you find pages that have low word counts with good conversion data, especially landing pages, it’s okay to leave those alone, or only make minor tweaks.

-Achieving better organic rankings: Since ranking well for search engines is a top priority for most credit unions, it makes sense to consider keywords and user intent when building your content strategy.
+Achieve better organic rankings: Since ranking well for search engines is a top priority for most credit unions, it makes sense to consider keywords and user intent when building your content strategy.

 Creating content that speaks to what your target audience is searching for (which you can identify with keyword research) is a great way to chip away at those organic positions and start to see improvements in organic traffic and conversions.